NoteHubApp/bugs/README.md

 # Bugs

 If you found a bug when using Curiopost please report it by opening an issue [here](https://github.com/curiopost/bugs/issues).
 Please don't report security vulnerabuilities here, email us instead.

-# Steps
+Read the steps below to learn how to report a bug here.

 ## Step 1